-- (a) A benefit calculated under the normal retirement formula above based on Best Average Earnings, YMPE Average, and Credited Service at termination date, payable at normal retirement date or as early as 10 years prior to normal retirement date reduced for early commencement as shown below. - (b) A transfer of the commuted value of the accrued benefit to a new employer's pension plan, another prescribed retirement savings vehicle, or a life insurance company to purchase an annuity (provided the funds are transferred on a "locked-in" basis).
+- (a) A benefit calculated under the normal retirement formula above based on Final Average Earnings and Pensionable Service at termination date, payable at normal retirement date (or actuarially reduced for early commencement). - (b) For Service Prior to July 1, 2010

+A transfer of the greater of (i) two times the participant's required contributions with interest and (ii) the commuted value of the benefit accrued prior to July 1, 2010, to a new employer's pension plan, an individual Registered Retirement Savings Plan (RRSP), or other prescribed vehicle (provided the funds are transferred on a "locked-in" basis).